suffolklibraries/lgc/content/collections/events/rock-paper-stitch-08-11.md

         text: 'Rock Paper Scissors website'
       -
         type: text
-        text: ' to find out more and book your FREE place.'
+        text: ' to find out more and book your place.'
 booking_link: 'https://www.rockpaperscissors.org.uk/programme'
 cta: |-
   This event is run by Rock Paper Scissors

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730298324
+updated_at: 1730368794
 duplicated_from: 79c40dc3-f050-4890-bcac-a31529aa6916
+cost_details: £5
 ---
-Join Printmaker Sarah Nkugwa for a vibrant day of hands-on printmaking!
+A monthly community group for adult makers to bring their own projects to work on.